-NetTools will display the user objects that have the AdminCount set to 1 and associated group memberships that triggered the user to be in scope for the process.
+NetTools will display the objects that have the AdminCount set to 1 and associated group memberships that triggered the object to be in scope for the SDProp process.
 The group membership of the account is shown horizontally, if the account is a member of multiple protected groups subsequent group memberships are shown on the next line, as is the case with the administrator user shown below.

 [Trigger SDProp] Options=880098929149517 Server= BaseDN=NULL Filter=(objectclass=*) Attributes=RunProtectAdminGroupsTask==1 DisplayFilter= Filename= Sort= Authentication=1158 Separator=,